bijutubu-no-e-su/responsive-portfolio/README.md

-# gulp-js-playground
+# responsive-portfolio
-this is a template for js and scss studying. this template is able to transpile es6(es2015),scss to css. if you use "yarn" then type below
+this is a portfolio using js and scss. this portfolio using es6(es2015),scss to css. if you use "yarn" then type below

 ```shell